Outlet EventEnds Jan. 19. Limited quantities. No rainchecks.Shop now

 What is ENERGY STAR Certified and why does it matter?

 Some of the most energy efficient appliance options are those that are certified through ENERGY STAR, and the numbers are pretty compelling.
 For example, an ENERGY STAR certified TV consumes half as much energy as a standard TV while it’s powered off, while an ENERGY STAR refrigerator runs 15% more efficiently than the Federal standard for minimum efficiency.See Disclosure 2 That can amount to some pretty significant energy conservation.
-To learn more about other ways to conserve energy, consider also looking into how to create an energy-efficient home.
+Learn more here about other ways you can make your home more energy efficient and conserve even more energy.

 Aiming for purchasing products with the certification is also beneficial because it can save quite a bit of money in the long term.
 It’s pretty straightforward as to why this is: when you don’t waste electricity, you don’t pay for the energy you aren’t actually using.
 The ENERGY STAR program incentivizes sustainability by cutting costs for consumers.